Consolidated Edison Building: Construction

+Expansion

-After the 19-story building was finished in 1914, Consolidated Gas rented out some of the additional space in the building, since at the time, the company did not need to use the entire floor area.
-A two-story building at 144 East 15th Street was added in 1915 and was used for showrooms.
-By the 1920s, however, Consolidated Gas had expanded into the outer boroughs, and there was need for even more office space.
-In 1925, the company purchased the Academy of Music, which hosted its last show the following May.
-Consolidated Gas commissioned Warren and Wetmore, which had previously designed some of the company's branch offices, as well as T.E.
-Murray, Inc., which built boiler plants and power-generating stations.
-Blueprints were submitted to the New York City Department of Buildings by October 1926 and the expansion was completed a little over two years later.
+By the 1920s, Consolidated Gas had expanded into the outer boroughs, and there was need for even more office space.
+In August 1925, the company purchased the Academy of Music, which hosted its last show in May 1926.
+Consolidated Gas hired Warren and Wetmore, which had previously designed some of the company's branch offices as architects.
+T.E.
+Murray, Inc., which built boiler plants and power-generating stations, were the general contractors.
+Blueprints for a 26-story annex, plus alterations to the existing building, were submitted to the New York City Department of Buildings in October 1926.
+A set of bells, measuring about 2.5 ST, was hoisted to the top of the Consolidated Edison Building's clock tower in December 1927.
+A massive telephone switchboard at the building was dedicated in April 1928, and the 20-story wing was completed that November.

 The Tammany Hall building on 14th Street was sold to Joseph P. Day and J. Clarence Davis, of real estate syndicate D&D Company, in December 1927.
 The society planned to relocate to the nearby 44 Union Square East, which was then under construction.
 D&D sold the Tammany building again to Consolidated Gas in January 1928.
 There were allegations that Tammany leaders profited from the sales, which Tammany leader George Washington Olvany denied.
 Day, a long-time member of Tammany Hall, eventually agreed to give the $70,000 profit from the sale to Tammany.
 Tammany Hall remained in its old headquarters until July 4, 1928, so it could celebrate the U.S. Independence Day at that location.
 Immediately afterward, it moved to a temporary space at 2 Park Avenue.

-Plans for an annex were submitted to the Department of Buildings in September 1928 and the annex was finished by the following November.
-After the completion of this expansion, the Consolidated Gas building contained 1 e6ft2 of floor area, used by 7,000 employees.
+Plans for an annex were submitted to the Department of Buildings in September 1928.
+The next month, Consolidated Gas bought two houses on Third Avenue, giving the new building an exit on that avenue.
+After Consolidated Gas acquired the Brooklyn Edison Company in 1928, employees of the Edison Company began relocating to the Consolidated Gas Building in May 1929.
+The top of the building's tower was first illuminated on July 4, 1929, and the annex was finished by that November.
+After the completion of this expansion, the building contained 1 e6ft2 of floor area, used by 7,000 employees.